 Just booked a long-anticipated vacation?
 Celebratory dance!
 Just enrolled in the maintenance plan for your HVAC system?
 That’s far less exciting.
 But when your AC quits in a heat wave, you’ll be dancing when the tech shows up for priority service.

-With interest rates and volatility on the rise, it wouldn’t be surprising if you’ve wondered what bonds have done for you lately.
 But similar to how signing up for just-in-case maintenance can keep you cool in a pinch, bonds can help us maintain our portfolios’ cool, too.
 Especially today, it’s important to remember why we bother with bonds in the first place: diversification.*

 Team Bonds vs. Team Stocks: It’s Not Really a Competition